-Students are introduced to kitchen safety and sanitation practices, food preparation techniques and healthy eating strategies while working in a fun and engaging learning environment.
-Hands on learning activities are emphasized with a variety of labs including: chocolate brownies, muffins, pancakes, monster cookies, Italian bread wedges, cinnamon buns, homemade pizza, and smoothies.
-This course also introduces students to basic sewing equipment and techniques while constructing fabric samples and their own pair of pajama shorts.
-Students will gain confidence and experience working with a sewing machine and serger.
-The Foods & Clothing course serves as a basic introduction for continued work in higher level foods and clothing courses.
+The Foods & Clothing 90 course serves as a basic introduction to kitchen safety and sanitation practices, food preparation techniques and healthy eating strategies while working in a fun and engaging learning environment.
+Hands on activities are emphasized with a variety of baking and cooking labs throughout the semester.
+This course also introduces students to basic sewing equipment and techniques while constructing various hand and machine sewing projects.
+Students registered in this class will be required to pay a course fee of \$50.00.

-Français A90 and Français B90 (Required course for French Immersion)
+Français A90 and Français B90 (Required courses for French Immersion)

 Français A90 and Français B90 are integrated courses giving approximately equal time to literature, composition, and formal grammar study.
 The literature units focus on classical and modern theatre, short stories, poetry, the novel, and folklore.
 In composition, the focus is on applied grammar skills, spelling, vocabulary development, and writing strategies.
 Oral activities are central to the course, including drama, improvisation, book talks, and group projects.
+Students are expected to use French as the language of communication with teachers and peers.